smpnet74/ai-menu/README.md

 ### Special Tools
 - All tools can be installed automatically
 - Some tools may require `sudo` permissions

+### CLI Tool Enhancers
+- **Claude Flow by ruvnet** - An advanced workflow orchestration tool for AI-powered CLI applications
+  - Installed in the same pixi environment as CLI tools
+  - Provides workflow automation and task orchestration capabilities
+  - Integrates with Claude AI for intelligent workflow execution
+  - Shell alias `claude-flow` is automatically added to ~/.zshrc for convenient access
+  - For more information, visit: https://github.com/ruvnet/claude-flow

 ## Tagging and Pushing Releases